beccarosenthal/despair-change/README.md

 There are three different payment routes through Despair Change.
 Non registered users can land on the homepage, make a donation through PayPal, and register as users if they so choose.
 Registered users can customize their default donation amount, which organizations show up first on their donate page, and refer their friends to click links that will send them straight to PayPal to make donations to the referrer's favorite organization.
 Referred users can register after their donation, and as a virtue of having been referred, every donation they make will be saved as a part of their referrer's total donation footprint.

+The site is also filled with visuals that show how many small donations add up so that people donating just a dollar or two feel good about having a tangible impact instead of feeling inadequate for not donating the suggested amount of money on an organization's website.

 ## Next Steps